-The declarations from the signature of the Pervasives module are printed one by one in typewriter font, followed by a short comment.
-All modules and the identifiers they export are indexed at the end of this report.
+The declarations of the built-in types and the components of module Pervasives are printed one by one in typewriter font, followed by a short comment.
+All library modules and the components they provide are indexed at the end of this report.